 - Become more socially confident individuals with good self-awareness and leadership skills.

 - Answer tough interview questions and write a strong personal statement (15-18 years only).

-During the course, students will undertake a wide range of challenging tasks and activities to improve their confidence and hone their abilities in a combination of the 10 key competencies listed below.
+During their time with us in Cambridge, students will undertake a wide range of challenging tasks and activities to improve their confidence and motivation, and hone their abilities in a combination of the 10 key competencies listed below.